yeechinn/ACTSTracking/README.md

 1. Sort input tracks by tan(lambda).
 2. Create final tracks container
 3. Compare each sorted input track against last 10 final tracks
-	a.
-Skip tracks not sharing more than 50% of hits.
+	1. Skip tracks not sharing more than 50% of hits.
 Shared fractions are defined as `shared hits / min(track 1 hits, track 2 hits)`
-	b.
-Replace final track if input track is of higher quality.
+	2. Replace final track if input track is of higher quality.
 Higher quality tracks has more hits.
 In case of same number of hits, the higher quality track has a smaller chi2.